 Altered Time Perception:

-Two hours might feel like twenty minutes, or vice versa.
+While this is not a common feeling, two hours might feel like twenty minutes, or vice versa.
 Your short-term memory may become a bit foggy, and you will likely feel “spaced out” or deeply immersed in whatever you are watching.

 The Timeline: How Long Does It Last?